 Nvidia is a U.S. technology firm specializing in the design of processors and chipsets, including graphics processing units (GPUs) for the gaming and professional markets.
-Headquartered in Santa Clara, California, the company was founded in 1993 by Jensen Huang who, following on from time spent as a microprocessor designer at Advanced Micro Devices (AMD), has been Nvidia’s president and chief executive officer (CEO) from the outset.
-In their 2020 fiscal year, Nvidia’s revenue amounted to 10.92 billion U.S. dollars, with over 8.44 billion U.S. dollars generated across the Asia-Pacific region alone.
-Nvidia’s 2020 fiscal year also saw the firm spend 2.8 billion U.S. dollars on research and development (R&D) as it looks to strengthen its product offering.
+Headquartered in Santa Clara, California, the company was founded in 1993 by Jensen Huang.
+Huang has been Nvidia’s president and CEO from the outset, following on from time spent as a microprocessor designer at Advanced Micro Devices (AMD).
+In its 2022 fiscal year, Nvidia’s revenue amounted to 26.9 billion U.S. dollars, with 15.7 billion U.S. dollars generated in Taiwan and China alone.
+Nvidia’s 2022 fiscal year also saw the firm spend 5.3 billion U.S. dollars on research and development as it looks to strengthen its product range.

 Nvidia’s business segments